All guides

 Practical tip

-Our clinic can provide a specially designed collection container, airtight and pre-labeled.
+Our clinic can provide a purpose-made collection container, airtight and pre-labeled.
 Feel free to request one during your next call or visit.

 Hygiene and safety